Spot, Goober, and Other Iguanas Who Saved My Life

 Queens, New York, 1970

-Sitting in my palm the baby green iguana’s wide-open eye, afraid and curious all at once, peered into mine.
+The baby green iguana sat in my palm.
+His wide-open eye, afraid and curious all at once, peered into mine.
 His black oil pupil had a thin ring of gold around it.
 His wispy, banded tail reached my elbow.
-The way he tilted his head to see the ceiling and the walls, the way he bent down to touch my skin with his pink tongue, the way his sides moved in and out with each breath –his every movement had a timing that I recognized as reptilian.
+The way he tilted his head to look around the room, the way he bent down to touch my skin with his pink tongue, the way his sides moved in and out with each breath.
+His every movement had a reptilian timing that was somehow familiar and comforting—something I craved more than anything as an eight-year-old in an alien place.

-I had just turned eight years old, and my mother was twenty-three.
-She wanted to go to art school in Queens, New York, so she moved us there from rural Indiana, where I’d stood barefoot in the mud by the pond holding my bullfrog.
-When the baby iguana was looking at me, I felt grounded; safe, because I was still connected to the Earth’s web of life even though I was no longer in a place of green plants and many animals, but in one manufactured of concrete for one species only.
+Since arriving in New York, I’d felt anxious and at times, lost.
+Yet, when the baby iguana looked at me, for the first time in ages, I felt grounded, safe.
+Though I didn’t realize it then, he connected me to the Earth’s web of life even though I was no longer in a place of green plants and many animals, but in one manufactured of concrete for one species only.

 Here’s an excerpt from a great piece Annemarie Schuetz wrote for the River Reporter: